pjenney58/FHIRInterface/README.md

 * https://editor-next.swagger.io

 # Good To Know
-  How to fix git when .git ignore is ignored and filtered items are included
+## How to fix git when .git ignore is ignored and filtered items are included

   git rm -r --cached .

   git add .

+  git commit -m "fixed untracked files"

-  How to repair a confused solution/ projects
+## How to repair a confused solution/ projects

   Open Nuget Package Manager

     Update-Package -reinstall

-  git commit -m "fixed untracked files"